GeForce Now: Library

 The original GeForce Now library on Shield contained over 80 games as of March 2016; at the Game Developers Conference 2016, Nvidia announced new licensing deals with Sega and Warner Bros.
 Interactive Entertainment.
 A large amount of the service's library was available for streaming with a subscription.
 Some games were available as a "Buy & Play" title only, under which users have to purchase the title in order to access it.
 This library has since been replaced with a "bring your own games" model, which is consistent with GeForce Now for Windows, Macintosh, and Android.
 For example, if a user wants to play Fortnite on a device, it would be free as the game itself is free to play, but to play Cyberpunk 2077, the user would need to sign into a Steam or Epic Games Store account that owns that game.

 Nvidia has been involved in a number of licensing rights disputes related to games on the service, especially in February and March 2020 when the service transitioned from its beta stage to its general release.
 Activision Blizzard pulled all their games from the service in February 2020, citing a "misunderstanding" on the terms.
 Bethesda pulled the majority of its games shortly afterward.
 The developers of The Long Dark said that their game was improperly placed on the service without any sort of licensing agreement; Nvidia agreed to remove that game as well.
 In the beginning of March 2020, 2K Games also pulled their products from the service.

 Nvidia announced in May 2020 that they would change their approach to have developers and publishers require their games to be opted into use for the library on the GeForce Now service, starting in June 2020, though this will be a free service offered to these companies.
 Shortly afterwards, Valve announced that it was launching a beta of its Steam Cloud Play services for its storefront that would integrate with other cloud gaming services, including GeForce Now.

 On September 30, 2021, GeForce Now announced that Electronic Arts games, including Battlefield, Mirror's Edge Catalyst, Unravel, and Dragon Age franchises, are available to play in the cloud.

+In February 2023, Microsoft (which operated Xbox Cloud Gaming) announced that it would bring its Xbox PC games to Nvidia’s GeForce Now cloud streaming service.
+Following the acquisition of Activision Blizzard by Microsoft, Activision Blizzard’s games were added to Nvidia’s service.

-As of January 2022, GeForce NOW supports over 1500 games.
+As of April 2025, GeForce NOW supports over 2000 games.